 Do you have an interview project in mind but don’t quite know where to begin or how to proceed?
 The Vermont Folklife Center is offering a day-long workshop, Oral History: An Introduction, that can help you move your project forward.
-Join us on Friday, April 20, from 10:00 am to 4:00 pm at the St. Albans Museum.
+Join us on Friday, June 1, from 10:00 am to 4:00 pm at the Saint Albans Museum.

 Oral History: An Introduction combines discussion of the theories and methods that inform oral history research with practical, hands-on training in oral history interview techniques.
-The class begins with a demonstration interview followed by group discussion of the interview process.
-Attendees will then work as teams to conduct interviews using provided digital audio recording equipment.
+The class includes a demonstration interview followed by group discussion of the interview process.
+Attendees will also work as teams to conduct interviews using provided digital audio recording equipment.
 The day concludes with reflection on interviewing and a discussion of project ideas.

 From the perspective of ethnographic research, an interview offers the opportunity to see the world through the eyes of another person.
 The premise of our interview methodology is that everyone is the foremost authority on their own life, and an interview offers the opportunity to capture a person’s experience in their own words and on their own terms.